xiaoli.cst@gmail.com

 I am a researcher at ByteDance Seed, as a member of TopSeed Program, working with Ke Shen since 2024.
 I received my Ph.D. in 2025 from the Department of Computer Science and Technology at Tsinghua University (THU).
 I was a member of TSAIL Group, led by Prof. Bo Zhang and Prof. Jun Zhu, where I worked closely with Prof. Xiaolin Hu and Prof. Bo Zhang.
 I obtained my Bachelor’s degree from Tsinghua University.

-My long-term goal is to build scalable, robust, and generalizable autonomous agents that operate reliably in the real world and fundamentally relieve humans from tedious labor.
-In the near term, I focus on building world-class multimodal foundation models that create real economic value and measurably improve productivity (not models optimized merely for leaderboard performance).
+My long-term goal is to build scalable, robust, and generalizable autonomous agents that operate reliably in both digital and real world and fundamentally relieve humans from tedious labor.
+In the near term, I focus on building world-class foundation models that create real economic value and measurably improve productivity (not models optimized merely for leaderboard performance).
 I believe accelerating progress toward this goal requires rethinking the current paradigm along these directions:

 - End-to-end system optimization: Re-examining pretraining, post-training, and evaluation from a unified perspective, jointly optimizing for scalability and generalization rather than treating stages independently.